alphagocc/deepin-mame/docs/source/techspecs/layout_files.rst

 have their colour and position/size animated by supplying multiple ``color`` and/or ``bounds`` child elements with ``state`` attributes.
 See :ref:`layfile-interact-itemanim` for details.

+Layout elements (``element`` elements) may be configured to show only part of the element’s width or height using ``xscroll`` and/or ``yscroll`` child elements.
+This can be used for devices like slot machine reels.
+The ``xscroll`` and ``yscroll`` elements support the same attributes:

+size
+    The size of the horizontal or vertical scroll window, as a proportion of the element’s width or height, respectively.
+Must be in the range 0.01 to 1.0, inclusive, if present (1% of the width/height to the full width/height).
+By default, the entire width and height of the element is shown. wrap
+    Whether the element should wrap horizontally or vertically.
+Must be either ``yes`` or ``no`` if present.
+By default, items do not wrap horizontally or vertically. inputtag
+    If present, the horizontal or vertical scroll position will be taken from the value of the corresponding I/O port.
+Specifies the tag path of an I/O port relative to the device that caused the layout file to be loaded.
+The raw value from the input port is used, active-low switch values are not normalised. name
+    If present, the horizontal or vertical scroll position will be taken from the correspondingly named output. mask
+    If present, the horizontal or vertical scroll position will be masked with the value and shifted to the right to remove trailing zeroes (for example a mask of 0x05 will result in no shift, while a mask of 0x68 will result in the value being shifted three bits to the right).
+Note that this applies to output values (specified with the ``name`` attribute) as well as input port values (specified with the ``inputtag`` attribute).
+Must be an integer value if present.
+If not present, it is equivalent to all 32 bits being set. min
+    Minimum horizontal or vertical scroll position value.
+When the horizontal or vertical scroll position has this value, the left or top edge or the scroll window will be aligned with the left or top edge of the element.
+    Must be an integer value if present.
+Defaults to zero. max
+    Maximum horizontal or vertical scroll position value.
+Must be an integer value if present.
+Defaults to the ``mask`` value shifted to the right to remove trailing zeroes.

 .. _layfile-parts-collections: